raycast/extensions/extensions/deno-deploy/README.md

 # Deno Deploy

-View amd modify your [Deno Deploy](https://deno.com/deploy) projects.
+View and modify your [Deno Deploy](https://deno.com/deploy) projects.

 > This extension is not affiliated with [Deno](https://deno.com/) or [Deno Deploy](https://deno.com/deploy).